It’s very common for teenagers to feel stressed out from time to time. Stress is a normal part of life and can even be beneficial in some situations.

 This article can help if you want to:

-- learn about the causes of stress and how stress affects teens
+- learn about the causes of teenage stress

-- be able to spot the signs of stress in your child
+- be able to spot the triggers of stress in your teenager

-- help your child manage stress more effectively.
+- help your teenager to manage stress more effectively

-Stress is a normal part of life for teenagers and can be caused by many different things.
-The more we learn about teens and stress, the better able we will be as parents to model the behaviours that can help our children learn to cope better with stress.
-Learning about why we get stressed and how to manage it more effectively is a great skill for life.
+Stress is a normal part of life for teenagers, and can be caused by many different things.
+The more you learn about stress in teens, the better you can be at modelling behaviours that can help children learn to manage it more effectively, which is a great skill for life.

 Causes of teenage stress

-Why are teens stressed?
-Common things that teenagers say cause them stress include:
+Why are teenagers stressed?
+Common challenges for teenagers that may cause them stress include:

 - homework and school (especially exams)